Byabasaija/The-shooter/README.md

 **Battle instruction**
 - Player can use the `space bar` to shoot down enemy ships.
 - If a player ship collides with enemy ship, both ships get destroyed and game is over
+- If enemy ship's laser shoots at players's ship it explodes and game is over
 - The player has to shoot as many enemy ships as he can to earn more points.

 - Payer can use the restart button to restart the gameplay